SORTEE-Github-Hackathon/manuscript/manuscript.md

 | Collaborative code and text editors  | HackMD                         | Yes             | Yes                  | Yes                   | Yes                            | Free version is moderatively restrictive.                                                                         | No                                                                                                     | 3 documents free, private invitee limits                                                                                                                        | Yes                |
 | Collaborative code and text editors  | Colaboratory                   | Yes             | Yes                  | Yes                   | Yes                            | Free version is moderatively unresitrcitve, unless high computational resources are required.                     | No                                                                                                     | Colab that is free of charge notebooks can run for at most 12 hours.
 File storage is bounded to Google Drive’s limitations.
 12 GB GPU RAM .                     | No.                |

-A comparison of technologies commonly used for collaborating on research in Ecology and Evolutionary Biology.
+Table: A comparison of technologies commonly used for collaborating on research in Ecology and Evolutionary Biology.
 In the first column, we group platforms for collaboration into broad guilds.
 The second column lists the platform for collaboration.
 The remaining columns indicate whether